libpfasst/LibPFASST/docs/source/tutorial.rst

 Here (:math:`\omega`) is the vorticity, (:math:`\bf{u}`)  is the velocity, and (:math:`\rho`) a density or bouyancy term.
 The constants (:math:`\nu`) and (:math:`\kappa`) determine the diffusion terms, and (:math:`g`)  "gravity".

-The example code is similar to Example 3 except is based on the encapsulation for a complex N-dimensional system of equations called "zndsysarray".
+The example code is similar to Example 3 except is based on the encapsulation for a complex N-dimensional system of equations called ``zndsysarray``.
+Using the input file `tg.nml`, will run a special case with an exact solution and report errors.